IPU Logo INTER-PARLIAMENTARY UNION

 APPOINTMENT AND TERM OF OFFICE

-Title President of the Democratic Constituent Congress
+Title President of the Congress of the Republic

 Term - duration: 1 year (expiry date is 26 July)